facebookresearch/nevergrad/docs/optimization.md

 print(sorted(ng.optimizers.registry.keys()))
 ```

-All algorithms have strenghts and weaknesses.
+All algorithms have strengths and weaknesses.
 Questionable rules of thumb could be:
 - `TwoPointsDE` is excellent in many cases, including very high `num_workers`.
 - `PortfolioDiscreteOnePlusOne` is excellent in discrete settings of mixed settings when high precision on parameters is not relevant; it's possibly a good choice for hyperparameter choice.
 - `OnePlusOne` is a simple robust method for continuous parameters with `num_workers` < 8.